oscarpolanco/node_react_fullstack/sections_text/README.md

 ### Create the survey route handler

-Now that we got our `survey` schema we can begin to work with the first of the `route hanlder` that will have all the `survey` logic that we need.
+Now that we got our `survey` schema we can begin to work with the first of the `route handler` that will have all the `survey` logic that we need.

 - First go to the `route` directory and create a file call `surveyRoutes.js`
 - Now export a function that recive a parameter call `app`